Harold Ramirez Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is third in MLB with a collective 9.7 strikeouts per nine innings.
+- The Yankees pitching staff is fourth in the league with a collective 9.6 strikeouts per nine innings.

-- The Yankees have the seventh-ranked team ERA across all MLB pitching staffs (3.53).
+- The Yankees' 3.59 team ERA ranks seventh across all league pitching staffs.

-- The Yankees give up the eighth-fewest home runs in baseball (31 total, one per game).
+- The Yankees rank 11th in baseball in home runs surrendered (33 total, one per game).

-- In his most recent appearance on Saturday, the right-hander tossed five innings against the Texas Rangers, allowing two earned runs while surrendering four hits.
+- In his last appearance on Monday, the right-hander went 8 1/3 innings against the Cleveland Guardians, giving up one earned run while surrendering two hits.

-- In six games this season, the 25-year-old has a 5.56 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .247 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.